 - HTTPS Everywhere – automatically connects to the more-secure HTTPS version of websites where available.

 Here’s what the ExpressVPN browser extension looks like in Firefox:

 The extension can be set to light or dark mode.
 We tested out ExpressVPN’s extension on Chrome browsers, then rated it as one of the best VPNs for Chrome.
 Everything worked well in our tests.

 ExpressVPN offers a split tunneling feature with their applications for Windows, Mac OS, Android, and routers.

-Split tunneling allows you to select which apps will go through the VPN tunnel and which can bypass the VPN to the regular (unencrypted) internet.
+A split tunneling VPN allows you to select which apps will go through the VPN tunnel and which can bypass the VPN to the regular (unencrypted) internet.

 This feature can be found in the settings area of the VPN client.
 By default, all traffic and applications are routed through the VPN.
 In the settings, you can select three different options: